MoserMichael/s9k/README.md

 This is a simple web server that serves a web application designed to manage kubernetes clusters.
 You can view and modify all kubernetes api resources and attach a terminal to a container running in a pod.

-It works by parsing the output of kubectl.
+It works by parsing the output of kubectl. (click on picture for a presentation)

-(Click on picture to view presentation on youtube)

 [![click to view presentation](https://img.youtube.com/vi/yjSStb9JZ7g/0.jpg)](https://www.youtube.com/watch?v=yjSStb9JZ7g)

 This application is similar in functionality to [k9s](https://github.com/derailed/k9s), that is a character UI application for managing kubernetes clusters.